alessiopiroli/mnist/README.md

 ```

 ### Testing
 Run the `train.py` script to launch the interactive application.
-This will load the trained `mnist_cnn.pth` file and open a window.
+This will load the trained `mnist_cnn.pth` model and open a window.
 ```bash
 python src/test.py
 ```